abaft/HackSoc/proposal/01-OUTLINE.md

 * Organise trips to places of significant interest relating to Computers and Computer Science
 * Organise Hackathons
 * Have speakers from industry talking about their experience and topics at University
-* Organise Hackathons Teams that will represent HackSoc at MLH/Other
+* Organise Hackathons Teams that will represent HackSoc at Major League Hacking events and other such contests

 ## Benefits > _We will provide..._